 Most often, the borrower is given another option referred to as the default option, which involves foregoing the contract for the benefit of the physical good of the mortgage.
 However, the lender stops receiving streams of revenue if the borrower resorts to such an option.
 Since the market rates move with the market trends, borrowers can take advantage of the falling rates without necessarily refinancing their loans.

-The structure of variable interest rates incorporates a variable-rate margin and an indexed rate, and in the process of margin underwriting, a borrower will be assigned a margin if charged a variable rate.
-Most of the variable rates obtain interest rates by summing up a unique index rate and a margin.
+The structure of variable interest rates incorporates a variable-rate margin and an indexed rate.
+In the process of margin underwriting, a borrower will be assigned a margin if charged a variable rate.
+Most variable rates obtain interest rates by summing up a unique index rate and a margin.

 Full-Term Variable Rate Loan